Students Decry Reductions Proposed for CSU Fee-Levy

 Samantha Candido helped vet their fee-levy request through the union’s policy committee, and said the group didn’t address the fact that they were pushing for two separate questions despite being asked about it.

-According to CSU regulations any proposed reductions in student fees have to be approved by the election’s Chief Electoral Officer, who has yet to be appointed.
-Peters said he didn’t bring up the SSAELC fund question with council since regulations clearly state reductions in fee-levies are solely approved by the election CEO.
+Peters said he didn’t bring up the SSAELC fund question with council since regulations state reductions in fee-levies are solely approved by the election CEO.
+CSU by-laws actually state that they have to be approved by council, not the election CEO.

 The SSAELC fund collected a $0.75 per-credit fee-levy until this January, when students voted to reduce it’s fee-levy by $0.36 to help the union balance their budget.
 Gaudet said he’s particularly worried about its funding lowering since it’s the union’s main resource when they pursue legal action.